ronkok/Hurmet/docs/en/manual.md

 Say that you have written a calculation.
 It’s awesome and you want to share it so that others can use it as a template.
 An easy way to share work is via a GitHub [Gist](https://gist.github.com/ "Gist").
 Then anyone can view it, download it, or comment on it.
-If it is in Markdown format, you can read the Gist right there on GitHub.
+If it is in Markdown format, you can read thes Gist right there on GitHub.
 Here’s an [example](https://gist.github.com/ronkok/7fec7d11f6fb6a031e5a0827e3531d68).

-Hurmet’s version of Markdown adds two extensions that GitHub does not recognize, those being TeX math content between `` $`…` `` delimiters and calculation cells between ``¢`…` `` delimiters.
+Hurmet’s version of Markdown adds some extensions that GitHub does not recognize, such as calculation cells, indented paragraphs, and merged cells in tables.

-GitHub Gists work best for simple content.
-Markdown does not recognize indented paragraphs or table styles.
-Markdown table cells cannot be merged and cannot contain lists or multiple paragraphs.

 ## Coming Attractions